krasmussen37/proto_loc/.clinerules/03_DevSecOps.md

 + All of the information required for a user of the repo / forker of the repot to activate services, access services, add their own data, develop their data with the various tools (dagster, dbt, duck db, superset, cube, pandas ai) and how to observe that the forked configuration is operational
 + Instructions for the "right" way to fork and make use of the platform (perhaps updating their git ignore, license, .env file, .clinerules to exclude phase 1 context, update README.mp to exclude phase 1 context, etc.)

+## **Golden Software Versions**
+When troubleshooting, DO NOT trouble shoot by swapping out older versions of software.
+That is a bad idea and causes a lot of rework.
+Troubleshoot how to solve the problem given constraints on the software considered locked or pinned or golden.

+Refer to .clinerules/golden_versions.md for official software versions.
+A draft version is at other/golden_versions.md which can be modified when a version change is approved and made, but move of the golden_versions.md file to .clinerules/ must be done by the user and that location is the master.
+### **Golden version Upgrade Protocol**

+1. **Research Phase**: Evaluate new versions in isolated testing environment
+2. **Impact Assessment**: Document breaking changes and migration requirements
+3. **Staged Rollout**: Update development → staging → production
+4. **Version Documentation**: Update golden versions only after successful validation

 ## Phase 1: Platform Infrastructure Setup